 Why choose Psychology at the University of Edinburgh?

-We consistently rank as one of the top 50 universities in the world for psychology (QS World University Rankings and Complete University Guide).
+We consistently rank as one of the world's top 30 universities for psychology (QS World University Rankings by Subject 2023 and Complete University Guide 2022).

 Psychology is the scientific study of the mind, brain, and behaviour.
 It focuses on building and testing theories to help explain how people interact with each other and the world around them.

 - the way biological and social factors influence how we behave